Find Local Shelter Resources

-Whether you’re looking to adopt or foster an animal, volunteer to help homeless pets in your community, or report animal cruelty or a lost or found animal, your best bet is reaching out to your local animal shelter.
+If you’re looking to adopt or foster a dog or cat, volunteer to help homeless pets in your community, or report a lost or found animal, your best bet is to identify and contact your local animal shelter.

 You can locate a municipal or nonprofit shelter or rescue organization near you by using Petfinder's shelter list.
 If you live in New York City, Los Angeles, or North Carolina, the ASPCA operates specialized programs in these areas that provide second chances to cats and dogs who are often overlooked.